jordimarimon/ts-ast-parser/packages/core/README.md

 @ts-ast-parser/core
 =================

-Simplifies the TypeScript AST generated from the TypeScript compiler to help extract helpful metadata.
+Simplifies the TypeScript AST generated from the TypeScript compiler for information that may be useful.

 Documentation is available on the [website](https://jordimarimon.github.io/ts-ast-parser/core/overview).